yannericdevars/Docker/best-practices/README.md

 We need also a server

-sudo docker run -it --rm --name my-apache -v /var/www:/usr/local/apache2/htdocs/ httpd:2.4
+docker run -it --rm --name my-apache -v /var/www:/usr/local/apache2/htdocs/ httpd:2.4

 - We started him in interactive mode to see the logs
 - We can develop localy in /var/www and see the changes on the distant server